Welch Motor Car Company: Demise

 General Motors Corporation was busy acquiring numerous automobile firms.
 Welch cars, with their many innovative and patented features, attracted GM's attention.
-By mid-1910, the Welch Motor Car Company had been purchased by GM, and its name changed to "The Welch Company of Detroit".
+By mid-1910, the Welch Motor Car Company was purchased by GM and its name changed to "The Welch Company of Detroit".

 The Pontiac plant was abandoned, and its resources were moved to Detroit, where both 40- and 50-hp machines were to be built.
-All Welch automobiles would be now sold fully equipped to increase their value.
-The model T was to have become the model W for 1912, with black hood, fenders, and underbody, and black-enameled lamps set against a maroon body color.
+All Welch automobiles would be sold fully equipped to increase their value.
+The model T was to have become the model W for 1912, with a black hood, fenders, and underbody, and black-enameled lamps set against a maroon body color.